jellyfin/jellyfin.org/docs/general/administration/hardware-selection/advanced.md

 Video in unsupported codecs are usually older formats that are easier to decode.
 Assuming hardware acceleration is properly configured, any modern CPU with 4 threads should be able to handle the workload.

-However, newer codecs can also require software decoding if there are no available hardware decoders.
-HEVC, VP9 and AV1 can be **VERY** demanding even on modern CPUs if hardware acceleration is not available on a Jellyfin Server.
-This is why a hardware platform capable of HEVC 10bit hardware decoding is strongly recommended.
+It is generally recommended to use dedicated hardware to handle newer codecs, as they are increasingly heavy in order to reduce bandwidth and file sizes for the same quality.
+This makes them very demanding even on relatively modern CPUs if there is no hardware acceleration available.
+Therefore hardware acceleration is strongly recommended.

-In our custom `jellyfin-ffmpeg` fork, the dav1d decoder is enabled, leading to faster software decoding compared to HEVC or VP9.
-However, it will still use significantly more resources compared to software decoding H.264 and older codecs.
-Since we have a more efficient AV1 software decoder, and AV1 media isn't common yet, you shouldn't worry about AV1 when choosing components for your Jellyfin Server.
+Decode speed (approx.): MJPEG (Fastest) ~ MPEG-2 > H264 >> AV1 (dav1d) ≥ VP9 ~ H265 (slowest)

 #### Integrated Graphics

 Integrated graphics can be useful for transcoding video.
-For more information, please refer to [the GPU section](/docs/general/administration/hardware-selection#graphics-cards-gpus).
+For more information, please refer to [the GPU section](#graphics-cards-gpus).

 #### Resizable BAR